Adam Long (footballer)

-Adam David Long (born 11 November 2000) is a Manx footballer who plays as a defender.
+Adam David Long (born 11 November 2000) is a Manx footballer who plays as a defender for Bangor City 1876.

 Club career

 Born on the Isle of Man, Long began his career with local side St Georges before joining Wigan Athletic in 2017.
 He made his first-team debut during their EFL Trophy tie against Middlesbrough U23s in October 2017.

 On 20 February 2020, Long signed for Notts County on an initial one-month loan deal.

 On 17 July 2022, Long signed for newly relegated League Two club Doncaster Rovers for an undisclosed fee, signing a two-year deal.

 In February 2024, he left Doncaster by mutual consent, and signed for AFC Fylde.
 He was released at the end of the 2024–25 season.

+He joined Bangor City 1876 in February 2026 after a spell in Northern Ireland playing for Coleraine where he made five league appearances before departing in January 2026.